wareset/dester/README.md

 - In a folder `some-folder` not a file `index.js`.
 Therefore, all files were created in separate folders;
 - The file `index.d.ts` and folder `__types__` will be created if you have the `typescript` (`tsc`) installed.
 - `_excluded-folder` and `_excluded-file.js` were ignored because they start with the `_`.
+- `some-file-1.test.js` were ignored because they with the `.test.`.

 #### Generated `dist/package.json` file structure: